 When Both Spouses Leave

 When neither spouse can afford the mortgage alone, or when neither party wants to stay in the home, the house can be sold.
 After the sale, the mortgage and any closing costs will be paid first, and then the proceeds or the losses on the house will be distributed to each spouse.

 When a couple is planning to sell the house during a divorce, the divorce agreement can specify which party would be responsible for paying the mortgage until a buyer is found and while the sale is still pending.
 The divorce decree can also determine which party will be in charge of the upkeep and maintenance on the house, and how the proceeds will be split after the sale.

 For many people, losing their home in a divorce is a traumatic experience.
 Even if both parties agree that selling the home is the best option, it can still be painful to leave behind a house full of memories.
 For that reason, a couple’s former home also becomes one of the most contentious issues in a divorce.

-At Ashby Law, we understand how emotional and trying the divorce process can be.
+At Pacific Northwest Family Law, we understand how emotional and trying the divorce process can be.
 Our experienced family law attorneys can work with you and your former partner to come to an agreement about your marital property, and will help you get the closure you need to move on from your marriage.